saropa/saropa_dart_utils/code.of.conduct.md

 *(d)* 🏡 Acknowledge that WFH presents specific challenges for training and communication, making it harder to manage and support.

-*(e)* ❓ Experienced people ask questions. *“I got this”* is good, but *“I don't know”* is crucial for growth.
+*(e)* ❓ Experienced people ask questions. *“I got this”* is good, but *“I don’t know”* is crucial for growth.

 *(f)* 🔨 Slow progress is only bad when not communicated.
 Refusing to feedback bad news is neither a successful or rewarded strategy, instead ask stakeholders for creative solutions.

-### 9.4.
-Respect Flow State
+### 9.4 Respect Flow State

 *(a)* ⚡ Flow state is a mental state of deep focus and immersion where productivity peaks and complex problems are solved more effectively.

 *(b)* 🌊 Achieve flow state by choosing challenging yet manageable tasks, eliminating distractions, and focusing on one task at a time.

-*(c)* 🧘 Respect your colleagues' flow state by avoiding unnecessary interruptions and using signals or tools to indicate when someone is in deep work mode.
+*(c)* 🧘 Respect your colleagues’ flow state by avoiding unnecessary interruptions and using signals or tools to indicate when someone is in deep work mode.

-### 9.5.
-Celebrate Diversity and Stamp Out Bullying
+### 9.5 Celebrate Diversity and Stamp Out Bullying

-*(a)* 🌍 Recognize and address different types of bullying, including verbal, physical, social, cyberbullying, and constructive dismissal.
-Embrace and celebrate diversity in all its forms, including religion, sexual orientation, age, disabilities, medical needs, and family responsibilities.
+*(a)* 🌍 Ensure a supportive environment where everyone feels safe and respected.
+Recognize and address different types of bullying, including verbal, physical, social, cyberbullying, and constructive dismissal.

+*(a)* 🤝 Embrace and celebrate diversity in all its forms, including religion, sexual orientation, age, disabilities, medical needs, and family responsibilities.
+Acknowledge and celebrate cultural events and holidays to foster team unity.

+*(b)* 🎉 Be aware of cultural differences and public holidays in different regions.
+Acknowledge and celebrate cultural events and holidays to foster team unity.

-*(b)* 🔍 Ensure a supportive environment where everyone feels safe and respected.
-Promote an inclusive culture where diversity is viewed as a strength, fostering innovation and creativity, while promptly addressing and taking action against any form of bullying.
+*(b)* 🔍 Promote an inclusive culture where diversity is viewed as a strength, fostering innovation and creativity, while promptly addressing and taking action against any form of bullying.
+Show respect and understanding for cultural variations in working styles and communication.

-### 9.6.
-Honesty with Stakeholders
+### 9.6 Honesty with Stakeholders

 *(a)* 💬 Be transparent and honest with stakeholders, users, and clients.
 Avoid engaging in harmful business practices such as planned obsolescence or binding practices that trap individuals in an organization.

 *(b)* 🤝 Promote open communication and trust with all parties involved, ensuring that ethical standards are maintained in all business dealings.

-### 9.7.
-Joy in Programming
+### 9.7 Joy in Building

 *(a)* 🎉 Focus on the enjoyable aspects of your work and celebrate small victories.
 Cultivate a positive work environment by supporting colleagues and promoting appreciation.